An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Conclusions

 As proofed by the validation, KNN-PTV features the corresponding novelty and interesting properties:

 \begin{itemize} \item Superior resolution if compared to standard PIV and techniques based on interpolating data from PTV.
 Theoretically, the resolution can be increased down to the sensitivity of particle positioning just by increasing the dataset size.
 In practice, a trade-off between dataset size and desired performance must be sought, similarly to EPTV methods. \item While DEPTV has shown remarkable performances for spectrally-compact flows, but poorer capabilities for flows with a wider richness of scales, KNN-PTV offers a robust resolution enhancement almost independently on the flow.
 In a way, KNN-PTV relaxes the linearity requirement imposed by DEPTV, which is global in time and space.
-With a local approach, and only using information from few significant neighbours per bin, KNN-PTV exploits all the advantages of the flexibility of a locally linear embedding. \item KNN-PTV directly embeds uncertainty estimation in the process, which is a key feature for application and usage of measured data in models for uncertainty propagation. \item Even though it is slightly outperformed by more refined neural-network methods, KNN-PTV requires little if no expertise at all in the training phase.
+With a local approach, and only using information from few significant neighbours per bin, KNN-PTV exploits all the advantages of the flexibility of a locally linear-embedding. \item KNN-PTV directly embeds uncertainty estimation in the process, which is a key feature for application and usage of measured data in models for uncertainty propagation. \item Even though it is slightly outperformed by more refined neural-network methods, KNN-PTV requires little if no expertise at all in the training phase.
 Once the vectors are available, the performances are weakly sensitive to the parameter choice, thus easing significantly its applicability. \end{itemize}

-In conclusion, KNN-PTV presents as a promising end-to-end tool for high-resolution measurements with embedded uncertainty quantification.
+In conclusion, KNN-PTV presents as a promising tool for high-resolution measurements with embedded uncertainty quantification.
 The proposed framework provides the flexibility to adapt locally the spatial resolution.
+KNN-PTV is conceived as an end-to-end tool, with a robust recipe and possibility to tune parameters with minimal expertise.
 We foresee applications in the field of wall-bounded flows and, more in general, in moderate-to-high Reynolds number flows where time resolution is often not available.
 Future research efforts might be directed towards extension to volumetric measurements and/or inclusion of physical constraints to improve the accuracy.